 The accomplishments, milestones, awards and news of UConn School of Law alumni:

-Thomas M. Kablik '65, a former state representative, died on March 9, 2018.
+Thomas Groark Jr. '65, a former prominent social justice advocate and longtime Hartford attorney, died on November 16, 2018.
 Read his obituary.

 Richard M. Sheridan '68, a former assistant attorney general for the state of Connecticut, died on November 6, 2018.
 Read his obituary.

 Marianne Drost '75 was elected to the board of directors of the World Affairs Forum at its annual meeting on June 6, 2018.
 The World Affairs Forum is a non-profit organization dedicated to educating people about global affairs.
 Drost is the former senior vice president, deputy general counsel and corporate secretary of Verizon Communications.
 She is also a member of the Connecticut College President’s Leadership Council and the Board of Directors of Inspirica

 Jeff Almquist '73, a longtime California family-court judge, died on October 6, 2018.
 Read his obituary.

 U.S. Attorney General Jeff Sessions named John Durham '75 an advisor to a new federal task force targeting the MS-13 street gang and other organized crime groups.
 Durham will lead a sub-committee on MS-13.
 Before his appointment as a U.S. attorney, Durham served as an assistant U.S. attorney in the eastern district of New York.